Dr Ann Allsop

 Gilda is currently working on a Masters degree at the Institute of Psychiatry and has been involved with teaching in general practice and for the National Prescriber Service.
 Gilda has worked in general practice both in Brisbane and Sydney and has been here at General Practice Cremorne for several years.

-Gilda’s special interests are in childrens’ and womens health, travel medicine and counselling.
+Gilda’s special interests are in Paediatrics, Women’s Health including Shared Antenatal Care, Travel Medicine, Skin checks and Management, Mental Health and counselling.
 She is accredited with Royal North Shore’s antenatal shared care programme.

 When not at work, Gilda is busy with her 3 kids, Ben, Sophie and Sam.